 Run bilge pumps in the manual position only as long as necessary to remove water.
 Running bilge pumps dry can damage the pump motor.

-A bilge pump and float switch are located in the bottom of the bilge (Figure 4.1.2).
-The bilge pump is manually activated from the switch panel located on the helm.
+A bilge pump and float switch are located in the bottom of the bilge.
+The bilge pump is activated by the float switch or from the switch panel located on the helm.